By Andrea Karl, BS

 Support Connection Peer Counselor

 Andrea is one of the Peer Counselors on our staff.
 At one point, she facilitated 4 support groups a month.
-In this blog post, she shares her personal experience as a support group member after her own diagnosis in 2003, as well as what she’s learned from other women she’s worked with over the past 11 ½ years.
+In this blog post, she shares her personal experience as a support group member after her own diagnosis in 2003, as well as what she’s learned from other women she’s worked with since joining our staff in 2005.

 Are you hesitant about attending a support group?
 Believe me, I was.
 As far as I was concerned I really didn’t have cancer.
 Going to a group would make it real and I was not ready for that.